Valuables

 The best beaches on the Costa Blanca

-2. Only take one credit card, your photo copied I.D It is a legal requirement to have some form of photo id on you here in Spain at all times) and the amount of cash you will need for the day.
+2. Only take one credit card, a photocopy of your ID (it’s a legal requirement to carry photo ID in Spain), and just enough cash for the day.

-3. Try not to leave your belongings unattended on in plain sight on the beach or in your car.
-If you leave things in the car put them in boot out of sight.
+3. Never leave your belongings unattended or in plain sight on the beach or in your car.
+If you must leave items in the car, lock them away in the boot out of sight.

-4. If you are going to the beach on your own, consider purchasing a waterproof pouch for your phone and case that you can take swimming with you, test it at home first though.
+4. If you’re going to the beach alone, consider buying a waterproof pouch for your phone and cash so you can swim with them.
+Always test it at home first.

-5. When you are going for a walk on the beach or a dip in the sea and don´t want to bring everything with you, try this, clean out an empty sunscreen bottle and stow your keys, money and phone inside, just make sure you do not use a see through bottle.
+5. When you go for a swim or walk along the beach and don’t want to bring everything with you, clean out an empty sunscreen bottle and hide your keys, money, and phone inside.
+Just make sure it’s not see-through.

-8. Please DO NOT use the beach Sellers going round selling drinks and offering massages, they are not all what they seem.
+8. Never use beach sellers offering drinks or massages.
+They’re not always what they seem.
 Find out More HERE

 Valuable Diaper